ndwnu/nls-accessibility-map/docs/technical-details.md

  </p>
 <p>There are however a number of drawbacks to this approach.</p>

-1. If a traffic sign was not at the end of the beginning of the edge but on a fraction this was not possible to encode.
+1. If a traffic sign was not placed at the beginning or the end of the edge but on a fraction this was not possible to encode.
-2. When no direction is specified in the data a traffic sign is placed on both sides of the road section.
+2. When no direction was specified in the data a traffic sign was placed on both sides of the road section.
-3. Restriction calculation of more complex use cases (ie time based access) is not supported because only simple values are supported as encoded values.
+3. Restriction calculation of more complex use cases (ie time based access) was not supported because only simple values are supported as encoded values.

 ## New setup